United States hand grenades: ET-MP

 Picatinny Arsenal is developing the Enhanced Tactical Multi-Purpose (ET-MP) hand grenade to combine fragmentation and concussive effects in a single weapon.
 The grenade fills the gap left by the withdrawal of the MK3A2 concussion grenade from service in 1975.
 The MK3A2 was used to clear bunkers by detonating in confined spaces where blast pressure would reverberate off the walls.
 However, the exterior coating of the MK3A2 contained up to 50% asbestos, which can be hazardous to troops when inhaled.
 The M67, introduced in 1968, was left as the only anti-personnel grenade in the inventory.
 The ET-MP allows soldiers to choose between fragmentation and blast overpressure effects by flipping a switch.
 It also has improved safety, being the first Insensitive Munitions-qualified lethal grenade in the Army's portfolio with an electronic fuse, or delay mechanism, instead of a mechanical fuse, that can be narrowed down into milliseconds and will not be able to detonate until armed.
 The grenade is designed for ambidextrous use, whereas the M67 required a different procedure for left-handed use.
-Research for the ET-MP grenade began in 2010, with entry expected in 2020.
+Research for the ET-MP grenade began in 2010, with entry expected in 2020, however it has not been adopted.